Refactored236/Snake-JavaScript/README.md

-﻿# Arrow Key based Snake game using JavaScript
+﻿# Snake game using JavaScript

-Simple JavaScript based implementation of the classic Snake game
+Simple JavaScript based implementation of the classic Snake game Arrow key and swipe controls via JavaScript Keypress and touchstart/end events